JingzheZhao/Eddy3D/README.md

 - Check if Hyper-V Virtualization is enabled in BIOS of your machine

-(
-Open PowerShell as administrator and
+If not, open PowerShell as administrator and

 Enable Hyper-V with

-dism.exe /Online /Enable-Feature:Microsoft-Hyper-V /All
+> dism.exe /Online /Enable-Feature:Microsoft-Hyper-V /All
-or

-Enable Hypervisor with
+or enable Hypervisor with

-bcdedit /set hypervisorlaunchtype auto
+> bcdedit /set hypervisorlaunchtype auto

 Now restart the system and try again.
-)

 - Open commandline with elevated credentials

-- Pull docker container

-> docker pull hfdresearch/swak4foamandpyfoam:latest-v4.1
+- Start eddy with one of the testFiles

 - Done